 Now, it’s time to discuss a few RRSP strategies.

-Take a Full Distribution of your RRSP – If you aren’t planning on returning to Canada, you may prefer to distribute your RRSP and move all of your money to a taxable account here in the U.S. Consolidating everything here in the U.S. may be more convenient and also has some benefits.
+If you aren’t planning on returning to Canada, you may prefer to withdraw your RRSP and move all of your money to a taxable account here in the U.S. Consolidating everything here in the U.S. may be more convenient and also has some benefits.
 Such as, not having to pay advisors or mange accounts yourself in Canada and the U.S. This strategy eliminates currency risk and also can reduce costs by potentially eliminating tax preparation in Canada.
 The downfall of this strategy is that it will probably cost the most in upfront taxes, and if not done properly, can increase your U.S. taxes substantially.
 You are also giving up the tax deferral of the RRSP which is a huge benefit compared to an after-tax brokerage account.
 Still, convenience wise, and if you have a smaller RRSP this may be your best option.

 You have many options with the RRSP, but it is important that how you treat your RRSP is not independent of your U.S. assets.
 Putting together a retirement income plan when you have both U.S. assets and Canadian assets is complicated, but if done correctly, you can create a tax friendly income stream in retirement.